ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 We will set up the file `E0-cod.txt` to fix the estimation of $M$ at the true value and case `E1-cod.txt` to estimate a stationary $M$ (Text S1).
+All of these text files are available in the package data in the folder `inst/extdata/eg-cases/`.

 To start, we will load the ss3sim package into an R session and locate three sets of folders within the package data: